MIGRATION FROM SALESFORCE.COM TO NETSUITE™ CONTINUES

 that Resera, Inc., a national real estate ASP based

-in Oakland, Calif., has standardized its entire business
+in Oakland, Calif., has standardised its entire business

 operation—from sales, marketing and support to